Friday, September 8, 2023

 With the dramatic increase in satellites launched into Earth orbit in recent years (nearly 38% between early 2022 and mid-2023), capturing a satellite in a long-exposure photograph of the night sky is becoming more and more likely.
 Although they vary in speed, altitude and direction, they often appear as solid streaks of light having a consistent brightness and color front end to end and the ends appear blunt rather than tapered like a meteor.
 As with aircraft, in image sequences a satellite will typically appear in multiple, consecutive images (though in a consistent direction).

-Satellites show up to us on the ground not because they have their own lights (like an aircraft) but because they reflect sunlight.
-In some cases, as a satellite passes over you the angle of its reflective surfaces may change, resulting in a brightening along part of the streak it left in your photograph.
+Satellites show up to us on the ground not because they have their own lights (like aircraft) but because they reflect sunlight.
+Sometimes, as a satellite passes over, the angle of its reflective surfaces may change, causing a brightening along part of the streak it leaves in your photograph.

 These days, that brightening is likely to be relatively minor.
 Prior to 2019, a constellation of 66 Iridium satellites were still in operation.
 Having highly reflective surfaces they commonly produced a streak of light in the sky called an Iridium flare, visible not just in photos but to viewers on the ground, much like a meteor.
 Often occurring shortly after sunset, they were bright enough to be visible even in the twilight sky.
 Since the last Iridium satellite was decommissioned in 2019 (burning up in the Earth’s atmosphere), there aren’t any other satellites that produce streaks of light across the sky quite so brightly.